St. Ann School

 “There are some things you should know about your grandmother,” Aunty Lucy told me.

 Thresiamma had given birth to eight children: Clara, our grandmother, the eldest but the smallest and thus nicknamed “Baby.”
 Janet, who grew up to become a nun.
 Philomena who did not become a nun.
 Twins Lucy and Agnes; Agnes also became a nun.
-James the engineer, and John the baby who grew up to be a bon vivant.
+James the engineer, and John the baby who grew up to become a bon vivant.
 Marykutty, the firstborn, had died in childhood.

-This is the first I ever heard of Marykutty: “We had an older sister but she died when she was only three,” Aunty Lucy said, “I still have a photo of Marykutty in her burial casket, with my father looking at her.”
+This is the first I had ever heard of Marykutty: “We had an older sister but she died when she was only three,” Aunty Lucy said, “I still have a photo of Marykutty in her burial casket, with my father looking at her.”
 I was so surprised, I did not think to ask follow-up questions: Was she sick?
 Was there an accident?
 Baby Clara was born when Marykutty was about three years old, and their mother struggled with postpartum depression.
-The shock of losing Marykutty broke her depression, but infant Babyammachi spent the first months of life in a family plunged in grief, mourning their firstborn.
+The shock of losing Marykutty broke her depression, but infant Clara spent the first months of life in a family plunged in grief, mourning their firstborn.

 Despite this early tragedy, Thresiamma and L.C.
 Isaac settled into an acceptance of the situation and, with the help of family and domestic caregivers, gave Baby Clara the attention a child deserves, followed by plenty of siblings.
-She seems to have enjoyed her role as the big sister: “I want to tell you that your grandmother was very talented,” Aunty Lucy said, “She played harmonium when we sang at night and said our prayers.
-She used to make dresses and all.
-For example, when my twin sister and I were eight years old, on All Saints’ Day, we took our holy communion and your grandmother made dresses for us, for me and my twin.”
+She seems to have relished her role as the big sister: “I want to tell you that your grandmother was very talented,” Aunty Lucy said.
+She played harmonium when the family sang at night and said their prayers.
+She used to make dresses for her sisters, said Aunty Lucy: “When my twin sister and I were eight years old, on All Saints’ Day, we took our holy communion and your grandmother made dresses for us, for me and my twin.”
 She recalled every detail of the fabric: “It was not a true white and not a shiny satin, it was like a Chinese satin.
 We had a Singer machine and she made us beautiful dresses with several layers from the waist down so they would flow.
 Your great-grandparents also wanted to give us a tea party, so they invited our family and neighbors and all the teachers from our school; it was not a Catholic school, but they invited everyone to the house and we had a nice tea party that day.”
 She continued, “For Christmas we would each also have a new dress.
 Your grandma would make all the dresses.”
-I am a little upset by this anecdote because I am still offended Babyammachi wouldn’t teach me how to embroider when I asked: “Well, I never saw her doing embroidery,” Aunty Lucy defended.
+I am a little upset by this anecdote because I am still offended Babyammachi wouldn’t teach me how to embroider when I asked.
+“Well, I never saw her doing embroidery,” Aunty Lucy maintained.

 Babyammachi in college

 Babyammachi was a strong student and attended St. Ann School in Kottayam, then CMS College for her undergraduate degree.
-"Your grandmother was also a very neatly dressed person,” Aunty Lucy said, proffering a detail that I, frilly and fanciful, might find interesting, “When you knew her she was different, but before she got married and all, she was the one in the house who was always dressed so nicely, saris spic and span and stiffly ironed.”
-When I responded skeptically, she conceded: “She was well dressed but people didn’t call her well dressed and all that,” then renewed her defense with the adoration of a little sister, emphasizing, before changing the contended topic, “Your grandmother was a very neat person, always made sure everything was clean.”
+“Your grandmother was also a very neatly dressed person,” Aunty Lucy said, proffering a detail that I, frilly and fanciful, might find interesting, “When you knew her she was different, but before she got married and all, she was the one in the house who was always dressed so nicely, saris spic and span and stiffly ironed.”
+I responded skeptically, and she conceded: “She was well dressed but people didn’t call her well dressed and all that,” then renewed her defense with the adoration of a little sister, emphasizing, before changing the contended topic, “Your grandmother was a very neat person, always made sure everything was clean.”
 After graduating from CMS College, Babyammachi decided to become an English teacher and went to Trivandrum University for her teaching degree.

 Meanwhile, Lucy finished chemistry and physics degrees in Chenganasherry and was back in Kottayam, figuring out what she wanted to do with her life.
 She had declined an invitation to the University of Rome; she was not ready to leave India and thought she might teach for a while and eventually go to a medical college in Kerala.
-Philomena had already gone to St. Agnes College in the state of Mangalore to teach physics, married and settled after two years.
+Philomena had already gone to St. Agnes College in the state of Mangalore to teach physics and had married and settled after two years.
 She called Lucy to let her know the chemistry lab was looking for a demonstrator and was she interested?
 Lucy took the position and began teaching chemistry, but her interest was diverted: “At that time,” she said, “There was an American social work professor who had started a new degree program at St. Agnes College.”
 In light of her upbringing, with her parents’ emphasis on public service and altruism, Aunty Lucy was drawn to the program—she joined the School of Social Work and found her calling.

 Uncle James, center, and family